-The major findings of our single-center large-scale cohort study were as follows; (1) the TLE using either Evolution® or TightRailTM hand-powered rotational mechanical dilator sheaths was associated with high efficacy and acceptable complication rates.
-Both procedural/clinical success and major/minor complication rates were also similar between Evolution® or TightRailTM groups.
+The significant findings of our single-center large-scale cohort study were as follows; (1) the TLE using either Evolution® or TightRailTM hand-powered rotational mechanical dilator sheaths was associated with high efficacy and acceptable complication rates.
+Both procedural/clinical success and major/minor complication rates were similar between Evolution® or TightRailTM groups.
 Additionally, there was no difference in all-cause mortality rates at long-term follow-up between each group.
-The presence of heart failure, baseline coagulopathy and impaired renal functions were associated with an increased risk of all-cause mortality.
+The presence of heart failure, baseline coagulopathy, and impaired renal functions was associated with an increased risk of all-cause mortality.

-Among various available TLE tools, hand-powered rotating mechanical dilator sheaths are preferred by many operators during extraction of chronically implanted leads with fibrotic adhesions to the vascular and/or endocardial surfaces.
-In our study, the TLE has been performed in patients with median lead dwell time of five years by using either first-generation Evolution® or TightRailTM systems at different time intervals because of the availability and governmental re-imbursement policy.
+Among various available TLE tools, hand-powered rotating mechanical dilator sheaths are preferred by many operators during the extraction of chronically implanted leads with fibrotic adhesions to the vascular and endocardial surfaces .
+In our study, the TLE has been performed in patients with median lead dwell time of five years by using either first-generation Evolution® or TightRailTM systems at different time intervals because of the availability and governmental reimbursement policy.
 Evolution® system has been associated with excellent clinical and procedural success with low complication rates in previous studies 9-11.
-In our study, complete clinical success and procedural successes were 99.2% and 94.0%, respectively, as in other studies, complete clinical and procedural success rates have been mostly >95% .
+In our study, complete clinical success and procedural successes were 99.2% and 94.0%, respectively, as in other studies, complete clinical and procedural success rates have been mostly >95\% 8,11.
 The clinical and procedural success rates were 88.0% and 84.2% without using rescue methods in our study.
-In previous studies, complete success rate without using rescue methods and tools was in the range of 69%-94.5%, and these studies major and minor complication rate was reported as 0%-4.2% and 0%-12%, respectively $^{4,6,10}$ .
+In previous studies, complete success rate without using rescue methods and tools was in the range of 69%-94.5%, and these studies major and minor complication rate was reported as 0%-4.2% and 0%-12%, respectively .
 In our Evolution® group, major and minor complication rates were 3.8% and 10.5%, respectively, with compatible low complication rates as studies in the literature.
 The data about the TightRailTM system is limited in the literature.
 In a small observational study, the complete procedural and clinical success rates without rescue methods were 96% and 100%, respectively.
-In a larger retrospective multi-center study, chronically implanted 147 leads in 100 patients were extracted by using TightRailTM mechanical dilator sheath; complete success rate was 91%, and major complication rate was $2\%^{12}$ .
-In our study, the complete procedural and clinical success rates were 86.9% and 90.5% using TightRailTMsystem without rescue methods.
-Complete clinical success was increased to 98.2% with use of rescue snaring system.
-Major and minor complication rates were 1.2% and 8.2%, respectively, in accordance with studies in the literature.
+In a larger retrospective multi-center study, chronically implanted 147 leads in 100 patients were extracted using TightRailTM mechanical dilator sheath; complete success rate was 91%, and the major complication rate was 2%.
+In our study, the complete procedural and clinical success rates were 86.9% and 90.5% using the TightRailTM system without rescue methods.
+Complete clinical success was increased to 98.2% with the use of a rescue snaring system.
+Major and minor complication rates were 1.2% and 8.2%, respectively, per studies in the literature.

-In the literature, the need for rescue tools during TLE with mechanical dilator sheaths was highly variable (range of 2.4-27.1%) due to used technique, extraction tool, patient and lead characteristics.
-In our study, the need for rescue tools was observed in 11.2% of Evolution® group and 8.2% of TightRailTM group (p>0.05).
-Higher lead dwell time and lead burden were associated with an increased need for rescue tools and major complication rates .
-TLE indications of lead dysfunction and infection were also more prevalent in patients with lead breakage, incomplete lead extraction, and need for rescue snaring tools .
-In our study, the lead dwell time, lead burden, leads with passive fixation, and infection parameters were significantly higher in patients with procedural failure who required rescue snaring tool.
+In the literature, the need for rescue tools during TLE with mechanical dilator sheaths was highly variable (range of 2.4-27.1%) due to the used technique, extraction tool, patient, and lead characteristics $^{7,9,13}$ .
+In our study, the need for rescue tools was observed in 11.2% of the Evolution® group and 8.2% of the TightRailTM group (p>0.05).
+Higher lead dwell time, and the lead burden was associated with an increased need for rescue tools and major complication rates $^{14}$ .
+Involved leads in the lead fracture or infection categories were also more prevalent than other categories of TLE indications in patients with lead breakage, incomplete lead extraction, and need for rescue snaring tools $^9$ .
+As in line with previous studies, the lead dwell time, lead burden, leads with passive fixation, and infection parameters were significantly higher in patients with procedural failure who required a rescue snaring tool in our study.